dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 information was somehow responsible for this.
 I don't know how it would be possible or the exact details.
-If the Japanese baited the Mongols into attacking at just the right time, then they changed the course of information.
+If the Japanese baited the Mongols into attacking at just the right time, then they changed the course of history.
 Why?
 If this is so, it is because they had the right information and the Mongol navy, mostly docked on the coast of Japan didn't.
 This may have been pure luck.
 It's certainly not widely known as anything else.